Title: On the Wings of Unexpected Change

 “Heightmeyer?
 The psychologist Dr. Weir brought along has gone to talk to them,” Zelenka confirmed.

 Rodney snorted softly.
 Heightmeyer was just about useless in his books, since she was all about the squishy pseudoscience stuff.
-But he supposed if they had to have a shrink on this insane Expedition, she could stand in.
+But he supposed if they had to have a shrink on this insane Expedition, she would do well enough.
 Besides, at least Weir hadn’t offered up one of his hard scientists for potential sacrifice to a set of confused and possibly pissed off people.

 “Your prejudices are showing.”
 Zelenka laughed softly.